micz/ThunderStats/README.md

 - Within Thunderbird ``Tools\Add-ons`` click the gear icon and choose ``Install Add-ons From File..``
 - Choose XPI file, install and reload.

-## XPI Add-On Package Build instructions
+## XPI Add-On Package Build instructions (WIP)

-1. Have Node, npm, 7z archiver installed and in PATH
+1. Have Node, npm, 7zip-min archiver installed and in PATH (used globally)
 2. Open a terminal in the repository root dir
-3. Using root level package.json and npm scripts now (WIP)
+3. Using root level package.json and npm scripts now
 4. Run ``npm run build-xpi-bat`` to make the xpi

 Notes :
-- ``jpm xpi`` adds ``bootstrap.js`` to the src directory, this is deleted as a post-build step:
+- ``install.rdf`` is used for TB60.*
 - A ``manifest.json`` file is also introduced for testing in TB60+.

 ## Issues & Questions